Codex Basiliensis A. N. IV. 1: Description

+Biblical scholar C. C. Tarelli describes the writing as "a very fair example of the standard minuscule book hand which prevailed from the tenth century to the twelfth [century]", stating that the date for the manuscript could "hardly be later than [the 12th century]", and "might even be earlier".
+Erasmus wrote numerous corrections and alterations in the margins and between the already written lines of the manuscript, using a "pale-brown watery ink of thin line", which according to scholar Kenneth W. Clark, his notes are "so inconspicuous that to pick them out requires the closest attention".

 Text

-The Greek text of the codex is considered a representative of the Byzantine text-type.
+The Greek text of the codex is considered a representative of the majority Byzantine text-type.
 The text-types are groups of different New Testament manuscripts which share specific or generally related readings, which then differ from each other group, and thus the conflicting readings can separate out the groups.
 These are then used to determine the original text as published; there are three main groups with names: Alexandrian, Western, and Byzantine.
-Hermann von Soden classified it to the textual family K. Biblical scholar Kurt Aland placed it in Category V of his New Testament manuscript text classification system.
+Based on shared readings with other manuscripts, Hermann von Soden classified it to his textual family K^{x}, a sub-group of Byzantine witnesses.
+Biblical scholar Kurt Aland placed it in Category V of his New Testament manuscript text classification system.
 Category V is for "Manuscripts with a purely or predominantly Byzantine text."
 According to the Claremont Profile Method (a specific analysis method of textual data), it has a mixed Byzantine text in Luke 1.
 In Luke 10 and Luke 20 it represents K^{x}.